fizzed/nitro/README.md

 Alternatively, just download the tarballs and do this yourself.
 They are all published to the "v1" release in this GitHub repository.

+## Building

+If you're interested in building this yourself, this repository is setup for an x86_64 host + docker.
+There are some automated scripts that will setup a docker container w/ the necessary dependencies to build the OpenJDK w/ the riscv64 toolchain, and cross compile it.
+It takes around 5 minutes to build.

+    java -jar setup/blaze.jar setup/blaze.java build_containers
+    java -jar setup/blaze.jar setup/blaze.java build_jdk19s

+Once done building, the ./target/ directory will contain a .tar.gz ready for deployment.